 How to Address Fraud in Your Business

 - Utilize employee screening.
-While background checks, drug screenings and references don’t cover all potential cases, they can mitigate risk of fraud.
+While background checks, drug screenings, and references don’t cover all potential cases, they can mitigate the risk of fraud.
 Some companies also rely on credit checks, but the results may not be indicative of an individual’s propensity to commit fraud.
-Employee screening can help you make hiring decisions that may reduce the risk of hiring someone who does not have the best of intentions.
+But employee screenings can help you make hiring decisions that may reduce the risk of hiring someone who does not have the best of intentions.

 - Establish checks and balances.
-When there are bigger risks for fraud in certain departments, create a procedure that ensures no single employee has sole responsibility of a particular function.
-For example, your bookkeeper shouldn’t oversee all aspects of accounting; there should be others who are able to check the math and ensure that everything is correct, reducing the opportunity for fraud to occur.
+When there are bigger risks for fraud in certain departments, create a way that ensures no single employee has sole responsibility.
+For example, your bookkeeper shouldn’t be in charge of all aspects of accounting; there should be others who are able to check the math and ensure that everything is correct.

 - Create technical protections.
-Internet security and fraud protection are big businesses and for good reason.
+Internet security and fraud protection are big business and for good reason.
 Why spend all your time and resources creating systems that you’re not trained to develop or maintain?
-Reduce the opportunity for fraud by working with a professional to better determine how to use technology to increase the safety of your data and money.
+Work with a professional to better determine how to use technology to increase the safety of your data and money.

-If you have questions or concerns about fraud at your company or if you need help designing internal accounting controls to minimize the risk of loss, contact the experts at Dannible and McKee, LLP today to learn how to protect your business.
+Do you have questions or concerns about fraud at your company?
+Contact our experts today to learn how to protect your business.